 Well, that’s normal for us.
 Helping businesses implement replacement automation for human activity requires no training and no change.
 The work your staff have to do is take 25 payments, which they’re already doing.
 When you have the ability to reduce your staff costs by 95%, I would struggle to come close to charging what you’re saving.
 It would be around a tenth of what you would previously be paying for that collection.

 What I’d like to do is offer you an on-site consultancy.
 Look at the solutions that we think will fix the problems that you have.
 Alternatively, we can do that by web.
-We set up a web chat, webinar and then go through it remotely.
+We can set up a web chat or webinar and then go through it remotely.
 What would you prefer Wednesday or Thursday?

 Thursday would be great.

 Morning is perfect.